-from the yeah-but-no-not-even-close dept
+from the works-of-fiction-with-too-much-truth? dept

 Over the past decade, criminals have apparently gained an insurmountable technology lead over law enforcement.
 I'm not sure how this is possible, especially considering many criminals don't have access to the same technology cops do, much less access to generous DHS funding, and yet, here we are witnessing police officers (following orders from the FBI) tossing cases and lying to judges in order to "protect" secret tools that aren't all that much of a secret.